lextudio/sharpsnmp_docs/pro/support/licensing.rst

 Licensing Model for #SNMP MIB Compiler Pro
 ------------------------------------------
-Lex Li issues a unique license file for each ordered software license.
+LeXtudio Inc. issues a unique license file for each ordered software license.
 The user then applies the license file to the installed software.
 Once the software license is applied, the licensed software product displays 'Registered' in title.
 Each license entitles the user to install and use the licensed software on only one computer, i.e., each license file can be applied to at most one copy of the installed software.